bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

 Google Maps
 -----------

-To plot glyphs over a Google Map use the function :func:`~bokeh.plotting.gmap`.
+To plot glyphs over a Google Map, use the function :func:`~bokeh.plotting.gmap`.
-For the function to work you must pass it a `Google API Key`_ and configure the Google Map underlay :class:`~bokeh.models.map_plots.GMapOptions`.
+For the function to work, you must pass it a `Google API Key`_ and configure the Google Map underlay :class:`~bokeh.models.map_plots.GMapOptions`.
 The Google API Key will be stored in the Bokeh Document JSON.

 .. bokeh-plot:: docs/user_guide/examples/geo_gmap.py